raphaelbadawi/filliere-tt/README.md

 ## Update packages

-Updating packages is as simple as modifying the package.json files with the target versions, running `npm install` locally to update the package-lock.json packages, and then adding the --build flag at the end of the next run command to rebuild the Docker images.
+Updating packages is as simple as modifying the package.json files with the target versions, running `npm install` locally to update the package-lock.json packages, and then adding the --build flag at the end of the next compose command to rebuild the Docker images.

 # Dev